-When it comes to building a complete and effective portfolio, there is plenty to think about and to plan for.
-Many of the steps you take will be based on your long- and short-term goals.
+When it comes to knowing how to build an investment portfolio that is both complete and effective, there is plenty to think about and plan for.
+Many of the steps you take will be based on your long and short-term goals.
 This will differ from one person to the next.
 However, there are several key steps you’ll need to take to get your portfolio established and building wealth for you and for your future.
 I have listed the key considerations when constructing a portfolio below:

 1: Know where you are and where you are going